Noah Monteiro: 2021–2024: Podiums in international competition

 Monteiro expanded his international career from 2021 onwards, joining Victorylane in the IAME Winter Cup and Euro Series, where he finished eighteenth and twelfth in X30 Junior, respectively.
-The FPAK selected him to represent Portugal as the youngest driver in the Academy Trophy, finishing twenty-ninth on his CIK-FIA debut as he was disqualified from the Adria round, and he closed his season with sixteenth in the International IAME Games.
-He won his second Portuguese Championship that year in the Júnior class and appeared in the IAME Series Benelux.
-He opened 2022 with fourth at the Narciso Gil Trophy, alongside further appearances in the IAME Series: thirtieth in the Winter Cup, eighth in the Euro Series, fourth in the Benelux Series, and fifteenth in the Warriors Final; he further became national champion of the France Series and entered the Italian Championship.
+The FPAK selected him to represent Portugal as one of the youngest drivers in the Academy Trophy, finishing twenty-ninth on his CIK-FIA debut as he was disqualified from the Adria round, and he closed his season with sixteenth in the International IAME Games.
+He overcame a missed round due to a broken arm to win his second Portuguese Championship that year in the Júnior class and appeared in the IAME Series Benelux.
+He opened 2022 with fourth at the Narciso Gil Trophy, alongside further appearances in the IAME Series: thirtieth in the Winter Cup, eighth in the Euro Series, fourth in the Benelux Series, and fifteenth in the Warriors Final; he further became champion of the France Series and entered the Italian Championship.

 Joining the factory-backed Kart Republic in 2023, Monteiro progressed to OK-Junior—the premier under-15 international category.
-On his European Championship debut, he clinched twenty-seventh with a tenth-placed finish at Cremona and ended the World Championship at Franciacorta twenty-fourth.
+On his European Championship debut, he clinched twenty-seventh overall with a tenth-placed finish at Cremona, and ended the World Championship at Franciacorta in twenty-fourth.
 He additionally finished thirteenth in the IAME Winter Cup, twenty-eighth in Champions of the Future, and thirty-first in the WSK Final Cup, the latter marking his debut in the senior OK class.
 In 2024—his final season in karting—Monteiro claimed his first pole position in the European Championship at Slovakia, ending second to Thibaut Ramaekers in both the heats and final; he closed the season eighth overall.
-He clinched fourteenth in Champions of the Future before retiring from the wet-weather final of the World Championship at PF International, his final appearance, after three podiums in the heats.
+He clinched fourteenth overall in Champions of the Future before retiring from the wet-weather final of the World Championship at PF International, his final appearance, after three podiums in the heats.